Freshly planted arborvitae privacy trees along a residential fence line

 Best Privacy Trees for Lexington, KY Yards

-A research-first guide to privacy plantings in Lexington, with a tight shortlist, realistic spacing guidance, and practical handoffs into planting installation or design consultation when the time comes to move beyond research.
+A research-first guide to privacy plantings in Lexington, with realistic spacing guidance and practical handoffs into privacy tree installation or design consultation when the time comes to move beyond research.

 GUIDE SNAPSHOT

-Use This Guide to Shortlist Screening Options Without Turning It Into a Tree-Service Pitch
+Use This Guide to Shortlist Screening Options Before Installation

-This guide is here to help you think through privacy goals, spacing, and plant fit.
-It is not an active tree-service branch and it should not behave like a hidden `/services/tree-planting/` page.
+This guide is here to help you think through privacy goals, spacing, and evergreen plant fit before the property moves into a privacy tree installation conversation.

 Best for